hapijs/hapi/API.md

 - a promise object that resolve to any of the above values

 Any error thrown by a lifecycel method will be used as the reponse object.
-While errors and valid values can be both returned or thrown, it is recommended to throw errors and return all other values.
+While errors and valid values can be returned, it is recommended to throw errors.
+Throwing non-error values will generate a Bad Implementation (500) error response.

 ```js
 const handler = function (request, h) {